 Lion’s mane has been shown to be effective for treating mild depression and anxiety.
 It can help counter the irritability, forgetfulness, and poor concentration associated with stress or menopausal symptoms.
 It has been shown to improve mental clarity.

 Several studies have indicated that lion’s mane’s powerful antioxidant and anti-inflammatory properties may make it especially effective for managing inflammatory bowel diseases, liver damage, and stroke.
 Lion’s mane may also help reduce the health risks associated with obesity, as the mushroom decreases the amount of inflammation released by fat tissues.
 Fatty tissue inflammation is a factor in the formation of metabolic syndrome, a cluster of conditions that increase the risk of heart disease, stroke, and diabetes.

 Used topically, lion’s mane can help heal wounds and repair the damage caused to nerve endings due to injury.

 Lion’s mane has been shown to boost the immune response associated with the intestinal tract helping to protect the body from pathogens entering the gut through the mouth or nose.

-Lion’s mane is popularly included in many mushroom coffee substitute and health drinks.
+Lion’s mane is popularly included in many mushroom coffee substitutes and health drinks.